particle-iot/docs/src/content/firmware/tracker-edge/monitor-edge-firmware.md

 }
 ```

-Note: Tracker Edge v12 and later have built-in support for speed in the "spd" field of the location publish so you no longer need to add code to view the speed as detected by the GNSS.
+Note: Tracker Edge v12 and later have built-in support for speed in the "spd" field of the location publish so you no longer need to add code to view the speed as detected by the GNSS, this is just an illustration of using the callback.

 Registers a function or method to be called to add custom data to a location publish.